kharedhruva-tech/SOC-detection/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:3000`.
-Point it at your local backend by configuring the API base URL (see `frontend/src` for the API client configuration) if you're not using the deployed backend.
+App available at `http://localhost:3000`.
+Point it at your local backend by configuring the API base URL in `frontend/src` if you're not using the deployed backend.

 ### Environment Variables (Backend)